San Lázaro metro station

 San Lázaro is a station on the Mexico City Metro.
 It is located in the Venustiano Carranza borough of Mexico City.
 It lies along Lines 1 and B. The station was opened on 5 September 1969.
 The station was designed by Félix Candela and consists of interlocked hyperbolic paraboloidal or saddle roof sections.
-Starting 11 July 2022, the Line 1 station will remain closed for at least eight months for modernization work on the tunnel and the line's technical equipment.
+From July 2022 to October 2023, the Line 1 station was closed due to modernization works on the tunnel and the line's technical equipment.

 General information

 The station logo depicts an old steam locomotive.
 Near the site of the metro station stood the San Lázaro mainline train station.
 San Lázaro was the main terminus for the Interoceanic Railway, which linked the port of Veracruz, on the Gulf of Mexico, with the Pacific Ocean.
 Today, some railway tracks can still be seen near the metro station, but nothing more.

 Nearby is the building that houses the Chamber of Deputies ("Palacio Legislativo" in Spanish), the lower house of the Mexican Congress (Congreso de la Unión).

 San Lázaro metro station is connected with TAPO, Mexico City's Eastern intercity bus station.
 This bus station serves states including Puebla, Veracruz, Oaxaca, and Yucatán.
 It is used by some of the most prestigious and safest bus lines in Mexico, such as ADO, UNO, and Maya de Oro.